asavagar/uk-covid19-firm-creation/content/reports/Jan2021/index.md

 ### Total Effect

-In total, a persistent recovery in business creation has been seen since June.
-Lockdown-I ended on the 4th of July, when non-essential businesses opened again.
-Forward that period up until the end of 2020, company registrations exceed their 2019 levels.
-Over 2020, 2848 daily new companies register.
-The peak of this ratio is noticed at the end of August (week August 25th).
+Since July, company registrations persistently exceed their 2019 levels.
+Over 2020, on average, 2848 daily new companies register.

-Looking at the distribution of registrations, most new registrations occur after the end of lockdown-I. In fact, similar performance is observed between the end of the first and during the second lockdown (July - early December).
+Similar performance is observed between the end of the first and during the second lockdown (July - December).
 This may be, mostly, attributed to the less restrictions attached to lockdown-II given the different duration of these two periods.
-16.9% more companies incorporations noted during the second lockdown than the first one.
+16.9% more companies registrations noted during the second lockdown than the first one.

 {{< chart data="total" >}}